WHERE THE HEART IS

 Is keeping me waiting.
 (Carly Simon 1971)

 Anticipation hovers in our house as well.
 Last week I took on the tasks of contacting the international moving company after talking to the Mexican consulate in Raleigh.
-We now have an appointment this coming Wednesday to meet with a “surveyor”, someone from the local moving company who’ll come in & go room to room with us to calculate how much we want to move, how many “lift vans” it will take (Ajijic mover uses this # to calculate charges) & what it might weigh (local mover uses this #).
+We now have an appointment this coming Wednesday to meet with a “surveyor”, someone from the local moving company who’ll come in and go room to room with us to calculate how much we want to move, how many “lift vans” it will take (Ajijic mover uses this # to calculate charges) and what it might weigh (local mover uses this #).
 We’re already at a ballpark figure of several thousand dollars so we have begun to rethink how to do this.

 Meanwhile, I struggle through the multiple layers of my office full of aromatherapy oils, books, supplies, files, trying to figure out what I can possibly leave behind.
 I’ve gotten rid of so much already.
 Like peeling back the layers of an onion.
 I wrote a poem years ago that started like this-ENOUGH.
 MORE IS MORE THAN ENOUGH.
 Too bad I didn’t take my own advice.

 We walked this morning in the early light.
-Passing by schools that are closed, crossing streets that are relatively quiet, businesses with chairs pulled in & lights off.
+Passing by schools that are closed, crossing streets that are relatively quiet, businesses with chairs pulled in and lights off.
 There is very little color in the streets here now.
 The green will fade away soon.
 The blossoms will drop.
 Moving into winter has always been hard for me.
 That is why I need the color in the streets of Mexico!
-Anticipating………..
+Anticipation………..

 THE GRASS IS ALWAYS GREENER…